pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert isinstance(aggregate.modified_on, datetime)

+The timestamps have no consequences for the operation of the library (the events are sequenced by the version numbers not by the timestamps) and exist only to give a general indication to humans of when things occurred.

-Initially, since there is only one event in the aggregate's sequence, the ``created_on`` and ``modified_on`` values are the identical, and equal the timestamp of the created event.
+Initially, since there is only one event in the aggregate's sequence, the ``created_on`` and ``modified_on`` values are identical, and are equal to the timestamp of the "created" event.

 .. code:: python

     assert aggregate.created_on == aggregate.modified_on

-The :class:`~eventsourcing.domain.Aggregate` class defines an object method :func:`~eventsourcing.domain.Aggregate._trigger_event` which can be called to create the subsequent domain events objects of the aggregate.
-This method is usually called by a particular command method of an aggregate, which will be implemented on a subclass of the base class.
+The :class:`~eventsourcing.domain.Aggregate` class also has an object method :func:`~eventsourcing.domain.Aggregate._trigger_event` which can be called to create the subsequent aggregate event objects, and apply them to the aggregate.
+This method is usually called by a particular command method of an aggregate, implemented on a subclass of the base class, for example the ``make_it_so()`` method of the ``World`` class in the :ref:`basic example <Aggregate basic example>` below.

-The :func:`~eventsourcing.domain.Aggregate._trigger_event` method has a positional argument ``event_class``, which is used to pass the type of the domain event to be triggered.
-The base class defined a nested class :class:`~eventsourcing.domain.Aggregate.Event` which will normally be subclassed to define custom domain event classes for a particular concrete aggregate, for example the ``SomethingHappened`` class in the :ref:`basic example <Aggregate basic example>` below.
-Domain event classes are usually named using past participles, such as "Done", "Updated", "Closed", etc.
+The :func:`~eventsourcing.domain.Aggregate._trigger_event` method has a positional argument ``event_class``, which is used to pass the type of aggregate event to be triggered.
+The base class defines a nested class :class:`~eventsourcing.domain.Aggregate.Event` which will normally be subclassed to define the event classes for a particular concrete aggregate, for example the ``SomethingHappened`` class in the :ref:`basic example <Aggregate basic example>` below.
+Domain event classes are usually named using past participles to describe what was decided by the command method, such as "Done", "Updated", "Closed", etc.

 .. code:: python